victorvang45/homelab/active-directory/README.md

 # Active Directory
 ## Objective
-The purpose of this lab is to practice Active Directory Basics
+The purpose of this lab is to practice Active Directory Basics.

 ## Environment
 - VirtualBox